-Sussex Locations: Minor Eye Condition Service (MECs) now offered locally by some opticians – for what symptoms and where can you refer patients?
+Minor Eye Condition Service (MECs) provided by some opticians

 Since the beginning of the year local optometrists have been offering a new free NHS minor eye conditions service (MECs) to their patients.
 Common eye problems as listed below can now be assessed and treated locally by participating practices.